Conagra Brands (NYSE:CAG) Now Covered by Analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell

-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on shares of Conagra Brands (NYSE:CAG) in a research note published on Wednesday morning, Analyst Price Targets reports.
-The firm issued a neutral rating and a $42.00 price objective on the stock.
+Equities research analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on shares of Conagra Brands (NYSE:CAG) in a note issued to investors on Tuesday, Benzinga reports.
+The firm set a “neutral” rating and a $42.00 price target on the stock.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s price objective indicates a potential upside of 12.90% from the stock’s previous close.

-Other equities research analysts also recently issued reports about the company.
-Citigroup assumed coverage on Conagra Brands in a report on Tuesday.
-They issued a neutral rating and a $42.00 price target on the stock.
-Royal Bank of Canada increased their price target on Conagra Brands from $37.00 to $38.00 in a report on Friday, April 9th.
-Jefferies Financial Group assumed coverage on Conagra Brands in a report on Friday, January 8th.
-They issued a buy rating and a $41.00 price target on the stock.
-Zacks Investment Research upgraded Conagra Brands from a sell rating to a hold rating and set a $36.00 price target on the stock in a report on Monday, January 11th.
-Finally, Credit Suisse Group increased their price target on Conagra Brands from $33.00 to $34.00 and gave the stock an underperform rating in a report on Monday, March 29th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating and one has given a buy rating to the company’s stock.
-The company currently has an average rating of Hold and a consensus target price of $37.90.
+Several other equities research analysts also recently issued reports on the stock.
+Citigroup initiated coverage on shares of Conagra Brands in a research note on Tuesday, April 20th.
+They set a “neutral” rating and a $42.00 price target on the stock.
+Jefferies Financial Group assumed coverage on shares of Conagra Brands in a report on Friday, January 8th.
+They set a “buy” rating and a $41.00 price objective for the company.
+Royal Bank of Canada raised their price objective on shares of Conagra Brands from $37.00 to $38.00 in a report on Friday, April 9th.
+Credit Suisse Group raised their price objective on shares of Conagra Brands from $33.00 to $34.00 and gave the stock an “underperform” rating in a report on Monday, March 29th.
+Finally, Zacks Investment Research raised shares of Conagra Brands from a “sell” rating to a “hold” rating and set a $36.00 price target for the company in a report on Monday, January 11th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and one has given a buy rating to the company’s stock.
+Conagra Brands has a consensus rating of “Hold” and a consensus price target of $37.90.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 2nd.
-Shareholders of record on Friday, April 30th will be issued a dividend of $0.275 per share.
-The ex-dividend date of this dividend is Thursday, April 29th.
-This represents a $1.10 annualized dividend and a yield of 2.85%.
-Conagra Brands’s payout ratio is currently 48.25%.

-In other Conagra Brands news, COO Thomas M. Mcgough sold 45,660 shares of the stock in a transaction on Friday, March 19th.
-The stock was sold at an average price of $37.55, for a total transaction of $1,714,533.00.
-Following the sale, the chief operating officer now owns 102,001 shares of the company’s stock, valued at approximately $3,830,137.55.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, COO Thomas M. Mcgough sold 24,340 shares of the stock in a transaction on Tuesday, March 16th.
-The shares were sold at an average price of $37.50, for a total value of $912,750.00.
-Following the sale, the chief operating officer now directly owns 80,681 shares in the company, valued at approximately $3,025,537.50.
+In other Conagra Brands news, COO Thomas M. Mcgough sold 45,660 shares of the business’s stock in a transaction dated Friday, March 19th.
+The shares were sold at an average price of $37.55, for a total transaction of $1,714,533.00.
+Following the sale, the chief operating officer now directly owns 102,001 shares in the company, valued at approximately $3,830,137.55.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, COO Thomas M. Mcgough sold 50,000 shares of the business’s stock in a transaction dated Friday, April 16th.
+The stock was sold at an average price of $37.51, for a total transaction of $1,875,500.00.
+Following the sale, the chief operating officer now owns 106,341 shares in the company, valued at $3,988,850.91.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 120,000 shares of company stock worth $4,502,783 over the last 90 days.
-2.60% of the stock is currently owned by company insiders.
+2.60% of the stock is owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in CAG.
-GPS Wealth Strategies Group LLC bought a new stake in Conagra Brands during the 1st quarter valued at $36,000.
-Patriot Financial Group Insurance Agency LLC boosted its position in Conagra Brands by 10,010.0% during the 4th quarter.
-Patriot Financial Group Insurance Agency LLC now owns 1,011 shares of the company’s stock valued at $37,000 after acquiring an additional 1,001 shares in the last quarter.
-Edge Wealth Management LLC bought a new stake in Conagra Brands during the 1st quarter valued at $38,000.
-Kinloch Capital LLC acquired a new stake in shares of Conagra Brands in the 4th quarter worth $42,000.
-Finally, Ellevest Inc. boosted its position in shares of Conagra Brands by 2,337.7% in the 4th quarter.
-Ellevest Inc. now owns 1,292 shares of the company’s stock worth $47,000 after purchasing an additional 1,239 shares in the last quarter.
-82.11% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently added to or reduced their stakes in the business.
+Coho Partners Ltd. raised its holdings in shares of Conagra Brands by 23.9% in the 4th quarter.
+Coho Partners Ltd. now owns 5,336,884 shares of the company’s stock worth $193,515,000 after purchasing an additional 1,031,043 shares in the last quarter.
+Bank of New York Mellon Corp raised its holdings in shares of Conagra Brands by 4.9% in the 4th quarter.
+Bank of New York Mellon Corp now owns 5,260,576 shares of the company’s stock worth $190,749,000 after purchasing an additional 245,076 shares in the last quarter.
+Norges Bank bought a new stake in shares of Conagra Brands in the 4th quarter worth approximately $178,846,000.
+Morgan Stanley raised its holdings in shares of Conagra Brands by 20.1% in the 4th quarter.
+Morgan Stanley now owns 3,456,236 shares of the company’s stock worth $125,322,000 after purchasing an additional 579,210 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP raised its holdings in shares of Conagra Brands by 4.3% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 3,401,323 shares of the company’s stock worth $123,328,000 after purchasing an additional 140,383 shares in the last quarter.
+Institutional investors own 82.11% of the company’s stock.

 Conagra Brands, Inc, together with its subsidiaries, operates as a consumer packaged goods food company in North America.
 The company operates through Grocery & Snacks, Refrigerated & Frozen, International, and Foodservice segments.
 The Grocery & Snacks segment primarily offers shelf stable food products in various retail channels in the United States.